lastquestion/steward-bot/README.md

 a per PR basis, but less intelligent then a `bors` style bisecting merge-manager, or GitLab's merge trains (which build the combined diff set).

 ## Features

-* A UI on `/merge` which enables and disables merging, e.g. in cases like production hotfixes or master breaking, so that the bot stops merging PRs.
+- A UI on `/merge` which enables and disables merging, e.g. in cases like production hotfixes or master breaking, so that the bot stops merging PRs.

-* Cached github responses: fast and never hits the rate limit
+- Cached github responses: fast and never hits the rate limit

 ## Development

 ### Dev notes

 Node 12, yarn, prettier.

+### Testing

+Add tests.
+There is a variety of fixtures to nock and fire the events.

 ### Next++

-* Read from a `.github/config` instead of hard coded labels
+- Read from a `.github/config` instead of hard coded labels
-* Better `/merge` UI
+- Better `/merge` UI
-* Allow custom predictors to better choose PRs in a train, e.g. by checking CI predicted build time left, for example.
+- Allow custom predictors to better choose PRs in a train, e.g. by checking CI predicted build time left, for example.
-* Tests

 ### License